gt-marine-robotics-group/Virtuoso/virtuoso_auxiliary/README.md

 This node, when a request is sent, will turn on the water shooter for a requested period of time.

 ### aux_serial_node.py
-Because we cannot have both our motor controller Teensy and our auxiliary controller Arduino Due both running micro-ros at the same time, we must send our commands to the auxiliary controller through serial directly.
+Because we cannot have both our motor controller Teensy and our auxiliary controller Arduino Due both running micro-ros at the same time*, we must send our commands to the auxiliary controller through serial directly.
 This node subscribes to the outputs of the water and ball shooter nodes and sends a bit string to the Arduino Due controlling the auxiliary system.

 The bit string contains 20 characters (20 bytes) and is encoded in the following format:
 - Bytes 0-3: "AAAA"